RANDCorporation/value-of-env-surveillance/README.md

 ## License

 Copyright (C) 2024 by The [RAND Corporation](https://www.rand.org).
 This repository is released as open-source software under a GPL-3.0 license.
-See the LICENSE file.
+See the LICENSE.md file.